 - practical safety: loud noises and foul smells can be the consequence of inappropriately connecting a scope probe’s ground lead.
 If you have the time, EEVblog #279 – How NOT To Blow Up Your Oscilloscope! is a good lecture, presented in “his own inimitable style”.

 - high voltages: loud noises followed by deathly quiet can be the result of measuring high voltages incautiously.
 All too frequently floating or isolating the scope is a suggested “solution”, but that is usually dangerous.
 Fortunately Tektronix’ Fundamentals of Floating Measurements and Isolated Input Oscilloscopes and Floating Oscilloscope Measurements … And Operator Protection indicate how to probe mains voltages safely.
+N.B. too often you find posts to the effect that “I floated a scope and lived to tell the tale (so it can’t be that dangerous)”.
+Here’s an anecdote about someone that took precautions and still killed themself.

 - cheap probes: examples of the problems with very cheap probes are illustrated in a blog article POS ebay ‘scope probes